Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Are we evaluating GNNs for missing features on the right data?

 \paragraph{(2) Real-world datasets with semantically meaningful features.} We also advocate for the use of real datasets in which node features correspond to raw, observable properties: 1) \textbf{\airiot}~\citep{zheng2015forecasting}, a sensor network dataset from IoT applications, where node features correspond to environmental measurements and node labels indicate sensor status categories; 2) \textbf{\electric}~\citep{birchfield2016grid,baek2023tuning}, a dataset of interconnected electrical sensors, with real-valued measurements as features and operational condition classification as the target task; 3) \textbf{\tadpole}~\citep{zhu2019multi}, a medical graph dataset derived from the TADPOLE challenge, where each node represents a patient, node features include clinical and imaging biomarkers, and the goal is to predict diagnostic labels.

 Both the synthetic and real-world datasets exhibit low feature sparsity (Table~\ref{tab:sparsity}), a necessary condition for studying missingness.
 However, sparsity alone is not sufficient: suitable datasets must also ensure that both features and structure are task-informative and interact non-trivially.
-We assess this using the RINGS framework~\citep{coupette2025no}, which measures performance separability via KS statistics under perturbations (e.g., removing all edges or replacing features with noise), and features-topology complementarity via the normalized Gromov–Wasserstein distance $\gamma_{1,1}$ between the structural and feature-induced metric spaces (values above 0.5 are considered satisfacotry).
+We assess this using the RINGS framework~\citep{coupette2025no}, which measures performance separability through KS statistics under perturbations (e.g., removing all edges or replacing features with noise) and complementarity of the topology of features through the normalized Gromov–Wasserstein distance $\gamma_{1,1}$ between the structural and feature-induced metric spaces (values greater than 0.5 are considered satisfactory).
 As shown in Table~\ref{tab:separability}, all proposed datasets satisfy both mode complementarity and performance separability.
 Combined with their low feature sparsity, these properties make the datasets more suitable than traditional benchmarks for evaluating robustness to incomplete node attributes.

-\rebuttal{While the real-world datasets we introduce have moderate numbers of nodes and features~(Table \ref{tab:all_sparsity}), they satisfy the three key requirements for evaluating robustness to missing node attributes: (i) dense, semantically meaningful, low-dimensional features; (ii) non-trivial predictive signal under complete information; and (iii) complementary and separable contributions of features and structure.
-To the best of our knowledge, no existing large-scale graph datasets simultaneously meet all these criteria.
-This limitation is structural to current benchmarks and has been noted in recent work~\citep{bechler2025position}.
-Importantly, the effect of missingness on model performance does not depend on graph size: in Appendix~\ref{app:scaling_synthetic} we replicate our experiments on a larger variant of the \synthetic\ dataset (both in number of nodes and features) and observe trends fully consistent with those reported in the main analysis.}